python/cpython/Doc/c-api/unicode.rst

    Return a pointer to the canonical representation cast to UCS1, UCS2 or UCS4 integer types for direct character access.
-No checks are performed if the canonical representation has the correct character size; use :c:func:`PyUnicode_KIND` to select the right macro.
+No checks are performed if the canonical representation has the correct character size; use :c:func:`PyUnicode_KIND` to select the right function.
 Make sure :c:func:`PyUnicode_READY` has been called before accessing this.

    .. versionadded:: 3.3